arcus/education_modules/generalized_linear_regression/generalized_linear_regression.md

 This means the results are not exact --- they depend on the sampling algorithm being used --- so you might see very small changes if you run the model again, or if you run it on other software.
 There's also a risk that your model won't converge if it's too complicated and you don't have enough data.

-## Quiz: Generalized linear models
+## Quiz: Generalized Linear Models

 True or False: Generalized linear models actually still use a line for the model (like ordinary linear regression), they just transform the outcome variable first.